About the Hawaii State Science & Engineering Fair

 What Forms Do You Need?

 STEP #1: Create an account and start a project on MYSCIFAIR.
-Complete the Myscifair questionnaire to determine which forms will be required of your project.
-You can also compelete the ISEF WIZARD to determine what forms you need for your project.
+Complete the prompts to create a student account on Myscifair.
+Once your account has been created, you can create a project on Myscifair.
+Complete the questionnaire to determine which forms will be required of your project.
+The platform will autopopulate which forms you will require based on the responses to the questionnaire.
+You could also walk through the ISEF WIZARD to determine which forms you will need for your project.

-STEP #2: Once you have a list of which forms you need, you can complete forms and obtain signatures directly through the Myscifair platform OR you can download forms and complete offline.
-The new 2026 forms are now available on the ISEF website or you can download them from our list below.
+STEP #2: Once you have a list of which forms you need, please complete forms (read thoroughly) and obtain signatures directly through the Myscifair platform OR download forms and complete them offline.
+All State Fair participants must have an account, all completed forms, and project board on Myscifair.
+The new 2027 forms are now available on the ISEF website OR you can download them from our list below.

 Required Forms for ALL Projects: